What is GST(Goods and Services Tax) in India? Complete Guide

 Market Unification: By merging various central and state levies into a single framework, the system fosters a unified national market, easing interstate commerce and potentially reducing costs associated with doing business across state lines.

-Varied Tax Rates: Goods and services are categorized under four main tax slabs, with certain essential items placed in a zero-rate category to minimize the financial burden on consumers.
+Varied Tax Rates: Goods and services are categorised under four main tax slabs, with certain essential items placed in a zero-rate category to minimise the financial burden on consumers.
 Luxury and certain other goods may incur additional charges over the standard rate to address societal concerns.

 Special Considerations: The system includes specific provisions for small and medium-sized enterprises to ease their tax burden, including threshold exemptions and a simplified tax scheme for smaller taxpayers.